kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/base/start/telescope.nvim/README.md

 customize your `telescope.nvim`.

-Unlike most vim plugins, `telescope.nvim` can be customized either by applying customizations globally or individual pre picker.
+Unlike most vim plugins, `telescope.nvim` can be customized either by applying customizations globally or individual per picker.

 - **Global Customization** affecting all pickers can be done through the main `setup()` method (see defaults below)